By Rori Raye

 By always cutting to the chase and doing everything ourselves — or directing how it’s done — we put up a wall between ourselves and our men that keeps us from getting what we all say we really want: The Big Ticket Items — Love, Affection, Romance, Trust, Harmony, Peace, the ability to Negotiate anything.
 (And I mean anything.)

 By always stepping in, we guarantee that our lives with our men will always be about the small stuff — the nuts and bolts of life, and not the deep, soul-satisfying stuff that we come together in relationships and marriage to get.
 If what we want is soul connection, we have to stop Overfunctioning.

-Since childhood, we’ve been labeled, taught, tricked, bribed and prodded, been threatened by all forms of authority, told what’s true and what isn’t, and disrespected for everything from our feelings to our thoughts.
+Since childhood, we’ve been labelled, taught, tricked, bribed and prodded, been threatened by all forms of authority, told what’s true and what isn’t, and disrespected for everything from our feelings to our thoughts.

 Our relationships have been more about pleasing others than pleasing ourselves.
 More about struggling and using our wits to get what we need and what we think we want than discovering what it is we really want.